Primary Contacts at AALL

 Please remind your audience to complete the online program evaluations.
 Make the announcement at both the beginning and the end of your program.

 - Medical Assistance & First Aid.
-Emergency Medical Technicians are on duty in the Washington State Convention Center throughout the AALL Annual Meeting.
+Emergency Medical Technicians are on duty in the Henry B. Gonzalez Convention Center throughout the AALL Annual Meeting.
 The phone numbers for EMTs and the Staff Office will also be sent to you prior to the meeting and will be posted by the telephones in the meeting rooms.

 You survived the experience of coordinating a program at the Annual Meeting, and, if all went well, the program has been a successful learning experience for you, your speakers, and our attendees.
 We hope you have enjoyed participating and will volunteer to serve as a program proposer, coordinator, or speaker in the future.
 A few tasks still remain.